Main Oregon Trail Backcountry Byway Driver’s Guide

 Glenns Ferry is an agricultural town with a charming downtown, perfect for filling your tank and your belly.
 You can start your trip by parking near the Y Knot Winery and taking a short walk along the recently opened Heritage Trail.
 This paved path follows one of the common routes the pioneers took from Three Island Crossing to the route we will follow later in the day.

-From Glenss Ferry, head south on Rosevear Road to Slick Ranch Road and follow it up to the Three Island Crossing overlook.
+From Glenns Ferry, head south on Rosevear Road to Slick Ranch Road and follow it up to the Three Island Crossing overlook.
 Interpretive signs guide the way and remind us of the difficulty of the crossing.
 The currents, deep water, and shifting channels were challenging at best, and deadly at worst.

 Explore SW Idaho By Views